kimura-khamali/python-oop/Readme.md

 """class method are defined as funtion insidet the body of a class The first argument of a class arg is always self"""

+# inheritance
+concept where class inherits attributes or methods of another class child inherits parent is inherited from or super class or right class

+Achieved by inheritang classes parent child inside a bracket after defining child class

+# Polymorphism
+Is the ability of objects of different classes to respond to the same behaviour or method in different ways

+It canbe achieved throught method overriding method overriding - is where a method in a child class is defined with the same thing as a method in a parent class that contains its on implementation

+# Encapsulation
+Practice od bundling data and method into a single unit named class It is used to hide the internal detail of a class and provide access to the data  through an interface

+private methods and attributes are prefixed with an "_"

+protected methods and attribute are prefixed with double underscore "__"